wp-plugins/off-page-seo/readme.txt

 = Supported languages =
 Plugin supports all languages for search results, rank reports, guest posting.

-For backlinks and commenting opportunities we currently support the languages listed bellow.
+For backlinks and commenting opportunities we currently support the languages listed below.
 You are most welcome to help us with developing this plugin.

 * English
 * Czech